simplr-sh/coin-logos/README.md

 ## How to use

-Download the individual files and use it in our project as appropriate or use either of the 2 URLs to directly use the image assets anywhere required.
+1. Download the individual files and use it in our project as appropriate.

+2. use either of the 2 URLs to directly use the image assets anywhere required.
+Production ready, no bandwidth or rate-limits, ever!.

 ```
 https://coin-logos.simplr.sh/images/<coingecko_coin_id>/<large|standard|small|thumb>.png
 ```
-> The above URL is a pretty URL slightly shorter & more memorable than the original which redirects to the original jsDelivr URL with a 302 code.
+> The above URL is just a pretty URL.
+Slightly shorter & more memorable than the original which redirects to the original jsDelivr URL with a 302 code.

 Examples: